SuvidT/Command-Line-Input-Task-Tracker/README.md

 # Project Details
 The Command line prompt will be done using the input function to get input from the user we will use a .json file to store the

+## To-Do
+[ ] add a validation section to the update function
+[ ] finish the delete task part